 To see a full breakdown of what we intend to teach through PE, and how we intend to do it, please click below.

-Children in Year 3 complete two two-week swimming blocks, once in the Spring Term and once in the Summer Term.
-This block will allow the children to swim everyday for an hour, instead of every week for half an hour, as we previously offered.
-Having trialled this intensive system in the previous academic year, we found it to have a significant impact on the children's rate of progress, and their love of swimming- our students were clamouring to get to the part of their school day when they could go swimming!
+Recently, we have implemented the intensive swimming program which involves children swimming everyday for two weeks for an hour instead of every week for half an hour, as we previously offered.
+We found it to have a significant impact on the children's rate of progress, and their love of swimming- our students were clamouring to get to the part of their school day when they could go swimming!
+The program is for children in Year 3 who complete 2 two-week swimming blocks, once in the Spring Term and once in the Summer Term.

 By the end of Year 3, those children who have not reached the Government stipulated targets to swim 25 metres using one stroke or more, and perform a safe self-rescue, will complete a further two-week block of swimming lessons in Year 4.